Features¶

 When new dependencies are added it’s tempting to keep everything else the same.

-keeping satisfying version use --no-upgrade
+To recompile .txt keeping satisfying version use --no-upgrade:

 --upgrade / --no-upgrade Upgrade package version (default true)